RavenPack/r-api/README.md

 ### Adhoc Request for Data

-This function allows data to be requested synchronously in JSON format, without having previously defined a dataset.
+This function requests data synchronously in JSON format, without having previously defined a dataset.
 The function requires similar parameters to the ones used when creating a dataset.

-Here is a full example:
+Below there are illustrative examples on *rpa* or *edge* products.

+*Example Ad-hoc Request on ‘rpa’ Product:*

     payload_jsonfull = '{
       "product": "RPA",